Squamish is a picturesque town in British Columbia, Canada, known for its stunning natural beauty and outdoor recreational opportunities.

 Rafting in Squamish

-There are several Squamish companies that offer white-water rafting experiences.
+Several Squamish companies offer white-water rafting experiences.
 All will provide you with an unforgettable day.
 Here are a few recommendations:

 - Cheakamus White-Water Rafting